 At its January 25–26, 2000 meeting, the California Department of Resources Recycling and Recovery (CalRecycle) reconsidered its previously approved methods to correct base year inaccuracies.
 On March 26, 1997, CalRecycle had approved a variety of methods to make these corrections.

 CalRecycle decided to reconsider the use of these methods because as time goes on, it is not only increasingly difficult for jurisdictions to make well-documented historic correction estimates for old generation data, but it is also more problematic for CalRecycle staff to determine the validity of the claims.
 CalRecycle did not make any changes to the actual calculation methods that had been previously approved, but it did set some time limitations on when they could be used.
-A downloadable version of the resolution (No. 1999-38) (MS Word 97, 25 KB) setting forth these limitations is summarized below.
+A downloadable version of the resolution (No. 1999-38) setting forth these limitations is summarized below.